Links marked ☁ are affiliates that I really love. Find out more here.

 8. Gweek Seal Sanctuary

 Not far from Helston lies the adorable Gweek Seal Sanctuary, which has been rescuing injured and sick seals for more than sixty years.
+Here’s my full write-up on visiting the Gweek Seal Sanctuary!

 The charitable organisation does a great job in looking after some worse-for-wear seals.